 About me

-I am a Ph.D. student in Public Administration at Rutgers University–Newark, a Fulbright Scholar, and a 2026 Founders’ Fellow of the American Society for Public Administration (ASPA).
+I am a Ph.D. student in Public Administration at Rutgers University–Newark, and a Fulbright Scholar from Chile.
 I hold a Master’s in Management and Public Policies (MGPP) and a degree in Industrial Engineering from the University of Chile, where I am also affiliated with the Center for Public Systems in the Industrial Engineering Department.

 My research lies at the intersection of behavioral public administration, public management, and comparative politics.
-I study how institutional rules, work organization, and political leadership shape bureaucratic behavior, government performance, and citizens’ evaluations of public services.
-My work focuses primarily on Latin America and the United States and uses mixed methods, including survey experiments, longitudinal surveys, administrative panel data, and qualitative interviews.
-Within this broader agenda, I examine how civil service systems, telework, performance management, and procedural transparency affect public employees and citizens’ perceptions of government.
-I also study how local political leadership, electoral incentives, and bureaucratic representation shape strategic planning, municipal finance, and everyday administrative practices in local governments.
+I study how institutional rules, work arrangements, and political leadership shape bureaucratic behavior, government performance, and citizens’ evaluations of public services.
+Empirically, my work focuses on Latin America and the United States and uses mixed methods, including survey experiments, longitudinal surveys, administrative panel data, and qualitative interviews.
+Across my projects, I examine topics such as civil service systems, telework, procedural transparency, performance management, bureaucratic representation, and local government decision-making.

 tomas.soto@rutgers.edu